daniloc/ThermTerm/README.md

 Turn the dial to set temperature.

-Change to heat mode with the bottom bottom, cool mode with the top.
+Change to heat mode with the bottom button, cool mode with the top.
 Set fan speed by pressing the center button, then turn the dial.

 Through a TFT screen, readouts are visible any time of day.
 The chunky dial is easy to press without looking.
-Program automations using Home Assitant, not miserable rubber buttons on an awkward remote.
+Program automations using Home Assitant, not miserable rubber buttons like a VCR.
 Toggle your heat pumps from any room in the house, or even while you're away.

 ## Goals